microchip-pic-avr-examples/pic18f47Q43-curiosity-hpc-demo-code/readme.md

 #### Introduction
 In this lab, the PIC MCU generates a PWM signal that lights an LED with the potentiometer thereby controlling the brightness.
 #### Hardware Effects
-Rotating potentiometer will adjust the brightness of LED D5.
-The ADC value will be printed on UART TX pin which is connected to pin RC5 through PPS.
+Rotating potentiometer will adjust the brightness of LED D5. <br />
+The ADC value will be printed on UART TX pin which is connected to pin RC6 through PPS.
 Connect this pin to the Virtual COM port's TX pin using a jumper wire to use the onboard serial to USB feature.
 #### Summary
 Pulse-Width Modulation (PWM) is a scheme that provides power to a load by switching quickly between fully ON and fully OFF states.
 The PWM signal resembles a square wave where the high portion of the signal is considered the ON state and the low portion of the signal is considered the OFF state.
 The high portion, also known as the pulse width, can vary in time and is defined in steps.
 A longer, high ON time will illuminate the LED brighter.
 The frequency or period of the PWM does not change.
 The PWM period is defined as the duration of one cycle or the total amount of ON and OFF time combined.
 Another important term to take note is the PWM duty cycle which is the ratio of the pulse width to the period and is often expressed in percentage.
 A lower duty cycle corresponds to less power applied and a higher duty cycle corresponds to more power applied.